-REGENCY and SC-USREALTY are parties to a Stockholders Agreement dated as of July 10, 1996, as amended (the "Stockholders Agreement").
-REGENCY and SC-USREALTY have entered into an Amendment No. 3 to the Stockholders Agreement (the "Stockholders Amendment") that will take effect simultaneously with the merger.
+Regency and SC-USRealty are parties to a Stockholders Agreement dated as of July 10, 1996, as amended (the "Stockholders Agreement").
+Regency and SC-USRealty have entered into Amendment No. 3 to the Stockholders Agreement (the "Stockholders Amendment") that will take effect simultaneously with the merger.

-SC-USREALTY has agreed in the Stockholders Agreement to a "standstill" which expires on September 10, 2001 and is renewable for additional one year terms thereafter.
+SC-USRealty has agreed in the Stockholders Agreement to a "standstill" which expires on September 10, 2001 and is renewable for additional one year terms thereafter.
 A "standstill" is an agreement by a shareholder to refrain from changing its position.
-As part of its standstill, SC-USREALTY has agreed not to acquire additional shares and not to take certain actions relating to management or control, such as replacing members of REGENCY's Board of Directors.
-The Stockholders Agreement also gives SC-USREALTY certain rights such as the right to nominate directors, to participate in equity offerings by REGENCY and to be consulted on certain significant actions.
-In addition, REGENCY has also agreed to certain restrictions in the Stockholders Agreement including the amount of debt it can incur and the types of investments it can make.
+As part of its standstill, SC-USRealty has agreed not to acquire additional shares and not to take certain actions relating to management or control, such as replacing members of Regency's Board of Directors.
+The Stockholders Agreement also gives SC-USRealty certain rights such as the right to nominate directors, to participate in equity offerings by Regency and to be consulted on certain significant actions.
+In addition, Regency has also agreed to certain restrictions in the Stockholders Agreement including the amount of debt it can incur and the types of investments it can make.
 The impact of the Stockholders Amendment on these rights is described below.
 The Stockholders Agreement has previously been filed with the Securities and Exchange Commission, and a copy of the Stockholders Amendment is attached hereto as Annex E. The following description is qualified in its entirety by reference to these agreements.

-Limit Ownership of REGENCY Common Stock During Standstill
+Limits on Ownership and Transfer of Regency Common Stock During Standstill

-Under the Stockholders Agreement, during its standstill SC-USREALTY is prohibited from beneficially owning more than 45% of the outstanding REGENCY Common Stock on a fully diluted basis.
-SC-USREALTY will own approximately 52.5% of the outstanding REGENCY Common Stock on a fully diluted basis upon completion of the merger.
-The Stockholders Amendment permits SC-USREALTY to exchange all of its PACIFIC RETAIL shares in the merger by limiting SC-USREALTY's ownership of REGENCY Common Stock during the term of its standstill to 60% on a fully diluted basis until such time as SC-USREALTY's ownership of REGENCY Common Stock falls below 45% on a fully diluted basis for a continuous period of 180 days, at which time the limit will be reduced from 60% to 49% on a fully diluted basis.
+Under the Stockholders Agreement, during its standstill SC-USRealty is prohibited from beneficially owning more than 45% of the outstanding Regency common stock on a fully diluted basis.
+SC-USRealty will own approximately 52.3% of the outstanding Regency common stock on a fully diluted basis upon completion of the merger.
+The Stockholders Amendment permits SC-USRealty to exchange all of its Pacific Retail shares in the merger by limiting SC-USRealty's ownership of Regency common stock during the term of its standstill to 60% on a fully diluted basis.